Monetizing Alt Legal’s §2(d) Trademark Watch+ Tips to Help you Build More Business

 All of these enforcement services require substantial time on your part to complete.
 Whichever service(s) your client ultimately chooses, you’ll be bringing more work to your firm and building your relationship with your client during the course of your work to complete the service.
 The more you work with a client, the hope is that you will earn their trust to take on even more business and earn future referrals.

 For more on developing opposition strategies and generating business development opportunities, see our article, How to Use Alt Legal’s Section 2(d) Trademark Watch Service to Generate New Business and Impress Your Clients.
-Also, check out our webinar, 2(D)iscover Potential Infringement: Using Alt Legal’s §2(d) Watch Effectively.
+Also, check out our webinars, 2(D)iscover Potential Infringement: Using Alt Legal’s §2(d) Watch Effectively and Watch Your Revenue Grow: Monetizing Alt Legal’s Trademark Protection Service.